Chapel Hill Transit: Bus Rapid Transit

-Chapel Hill Transit is planning to build an 8.2 mile North-South Bus Rapid Transit (NSBRT) to run from the Eubanks Road Park & Ride lot (a northern terminus) and Southern Village (the southern terminus) and points in between.
+Chapel Hill Transit is planning to build an 8.2 mi North-South Bus Rapid Transit (NSBRT) to run from the Eubanks Road Park & Ride lot to Southern Village.
 The route follows NC 86 (MLK Jr. Blvd.) from the northern edge of Chapel Hill into downtown, then follows Columbia St through the campus of UNC-Chapel Hill, and continues along US 15-501 to Southern Village.
 The proposed route is based on the NS route which consistently has the highest ridership of all routes.
 Projected cost is $96-105.9 million with $50-75 million provided by federal funding, to commence passenger service in 2028 and projected 12,000 daily trips (in 2040) with an annual operating cost of $3.4 million.
 The NSBRT will run every 8 minutes during peak hours and every 10-20 minutes in off-peak hours.
 The existing NS bus route is expected to be replaced by the NSBRT.
 Along most of the corridor, NSBRT will operate in dedicated lanes.